Paralysis after spinal cord injury can make returning to everyday life challenging due to impaired motor control and

 - What You Can Do To Manage Paralysis After Spinal Cord Injury

 Whether paralysis is temporary or permanent depends on the severity of your spinal cord injury.

-The areas of your body where you have paralysis depend primarily on your level of injury.
+The areas of your body where you have paralysis depend on your level of injury.
 The higher your level of injury, the more areas of your body will be affected.

 Quadriplegia (aka tetraplegia) describes when an individual has paralysis in all four limbs (their arms and legs).
 In contrast, paraplegia is when an individual has paralysis in two limbs (just the legs).

 Spinal cord injuries can be complete or incomplete.

 When an SCI is incomplete, it means that some neural connections between the brain and areas of the body below your level of injury have been spared (because the spinal cord was not completely transected by the injury/lesion).

-In contrast, complete spinal cord injuries result in no spared neural connections, so the brain and areas below your level of injury cannot communicate.
+In contrast, complete spinal cord injuries result in no spared neural connections, so the brain and areas below your level of injury cannot communicate (completely transected spinal cord).

 Paralysis after spinal cord injury can be classified as: